Dimillian/HyperYapper/PRIVACY.md

 ### Media Storage Security
 - **Cloudflare R2**: Images for Threads are temporarily stored on Cloudflare R2, a secure cloud storage service
 - Images are uploaded with unique, non-guessable filenames to prevent unauthorized access
-- Media files are automatically deleted after successful posting to maintain privacy
+- Media files are automatically deleted immediately after successful posting to maintain privacy
 - All uploads use encrypted connections (HTTPS)

 ### Platform Security